Sunday, July 6, 2025

 Going back to the basic principles of standards, the main benefits to be derived from standardizing a technology (in our case, a C++ library) are connected to higher compatibility and interoperability as a means to increase overall productivity (assumedly correlated to the level of usage of the library within the community).
 Leaving aside for the moment the size of the potential target audience, we identify two characteristics of a given library that make it suitable for standardization:

-• Its portability requirements, defined as the level of coupling that an optimal implementation has with the underlying OS, CPU architecture, etc. The higher these requirements the most sense it makes to include the library as a mandatory part of the standard.
+• Its portability requirements, defined as the level of coupling that an optimal implementation has with the underlying OS, CPU architecture, etc. The higher these requirements the more sense it makes to include the library as a mandatory part of the standard.

 • Its interoperability potential, that is, how much the library is expected to be used as part of public APIs interconnecting different program modules vs. as a private implementation detail.
 A library with high interoperability potential is maximally useful when included in the common software "stack" shared by the community.